wh173-c47/rust-falcon512/README.md

 - All cryptographic routines are implemented to be constant-time, but you should always audit and test for your specific target and platform.
 - Never use these primitives without understanding the Falcon signature scheme and its parameterization.
 - This crate assumes valid inputs and panics on malformed data where appropriate.
+- This code use unchecked maths and unsafe pointer accesses & updates (on bounded indexes).

 ## License